 Bottom line is that when there is little to no documentation, Wirtek takes the task of creating it and we aim to maintain live documentation within the tools we use, rather than on paper.

 In this section, we will try to give you an overview of how we view the software quality assurance process in Wirtek, how we define quality standards and how we make sure we deliver great quality software products.

 Before we dive in, it’s worth mentioning that for us, quality assurance means more than just the quality of the code deployed: it’s about the quality of the documentation, how we formulate specifications all the way to defining acceptance tests and testing.
 As an IT outsourcing organization, we are oftentimes involved in creating a product’s architecture from scratch, defining specifications, and so QA is more than the quality of code - it extends across every stage of the software development process.

 Every client and organization we work with is unique, their specific industries demand specific software product requirements.

-Being loyal to the Agile principles, the entire engineering team, both distributed and in-house, is responsible for the overall quality assurance of the software or hardware product.
+Being loyal to the Agile principles, the entire software engineering team, both distributed and in-house, is responsible for the overall quality assurance of the software product.